• Skip to primary navigation

 Store any leftover french bread in an airtight container (or plastic bag) at room temperature for up to 3 days for maximum freshness.
 You can use any leftovers to make these homemade croutons too - so good!

-Let the homemade french bread cool completely, then wrap in plastic wrap and put in an airtight container or plastic bag in the refrigerator.
+Wrap cooled French bread in plastic wrap and put in an airtight container or plastic bag in the freezer.
 Thaw at room temperature or wrap in foil and thaw in the oven set to warm (about 200 degrees F).

 How do you make French bread crispy?